Topical Authority Scorecard

 - Common Topics comparisons

-- AI Overview topic lists
+- AI Overview, AI Mode and ChatGPT topic lists

 Exports are snapshots.
 If you recompute authority later, run a new export for the updated numbers.